 Resilience of rail infrastructure

-It has been seven months since a passenger train derailed at Carmont, near Stonehaven and three people tragically lost their lives.
+It has been over a year since a passenger train derailed at Carmont, near Stonehaven, and three people tragically lost their lives.
 Our thoughts remain with the families and friends of Brett McCullough, Donald Dinnie and Christopher Stuchbury, and everyone affected by the awful events of 12 August last year.
 We owe it to them all to learn lessons.